 Hollywood long has been known for—ahem—taking liberties with the truth (just ask any composite character).
-In this video gallery, longtime HPAC Engineering Editorial Advisory Board member Ron Wilkinson, a professional engineer who moonlights as a film critic, takes a look at 11 movies and two TV series whose makers were not about to let HVAC fundamentals get in the way of a good story.
+In this video gallery, longtime HPAC Engineering Editorial Advisory Board member Ron Wilkinson, a professional engineer who moonlights as a film critic, takes a look at 13 movies and three TV series whose makers were not about to let HVAC fundamentals get in the way of a good story.

 24, Season 5, episodes 12 ("6:00 p.m. - 7:00 p.m.") and 13 ("7:00 p.m. - 8:00 p.m.")
 (2006)

 Kiefer Sutherland attends the U.K. premiere of "24: Live Another Day" at Old Billingsgate Market in London May 6, 2014.
 (Photo by Anthony Harvey/Getty Images)